kikejimenez/job_offer_classifier/README.md

-Over 4 foldings, the averaged accuracy of 94%, while the F1 score is 95%
+Over 4 foldings, the averaged accuracy in the test set is of 94%, while the F1 score is 95%

 ## Documentation

-To further inquire on the training parameters, how to store and load trained models, please refer to the [pipeline_classifier](/job_offer_classifier/pipeline_classifier/) module.
-The k fold validation can be found in the [k_fold_validation](/job_offer_classifier/k_fold_validation/) module
+To further inquire on the training parameters, how to store and load trained models, please refer to the [Pipeline](/job_offer_classifier/pipeline_classifier/) docs.
+The k fold validation can be found in the [K fold](/job_offer_classifier/k_fold_validation/) docs